-This three year doctoral programme is a collaborative venture between the Betsi Cadwaladr University Health Board (BCUHB) and Bangor University.
+This three year doctoral programme is a collaborative venture between the Betsi Cadwaladr University Health Board (BCUHB) and Bangor University which achieved a Gold Award, the highest rating possible, in the national Teaching Excellence Framework (TEF) in 2017.
 Successful candidates will obtain a Doctorate in Clinical Psychology, which confers eligibility to apply for registration with the Health and Care Professions Council (HCPC, www.hcpc-uk.org/) and eligibility for chartered status with the British Psychological Society.
 The North Wales programme was the first in the UK to establish the Doctorate in Clinical Psychology, leading the way for other programmes.
 BCUHB clinical psychologists have exceptionally close working links with the NWCPP.
-The programme was commended by the BPS at its recent accredditation visit for these links and the way in which the programme works alongside clinicians within the Health Board.
-There are at present some 120 qualified clinical psychologists in North Wales,working across the age range, from birth to death, in mental and physical health, intellectual disabilities, neuropsychology, medium secure services and prisons.
+The programme was commended by the BPS at its recent accreditation visit for these links and the way in which the programme works alongside clinicians within the Health Board.
+There are at present some 110 qualified clinical psychologists in North Wales, working across the age range, from birth to death, in mental and physical health, intellectual disabilities, neuropsychology, medium secure services.
 Nearly all are involved in the programme through teaching, supervision (clinical/research), assessing academic work, selection and representation on committees.

 One of the other distinctive aspects of the North Wales programme is its close integration into an academic psychology department that is highly rated for both research and teaching.
 In the most recent Research Excellence Framework (REF) in 2014, the School of Psychology maintained its status as one of the top psychology departments in the UK, with 89% of research output as internationally excellent or world leading.
 It has one of the most vibrant and friendly research communities and was ranked 17th (of 117) for Research Quality (Complete University Guide 2020).
-The Schools of Psychology, Healthcare Sciences, Sports Health and Exercise Sciences, Medical Science, and the Institute of Medical and Social Care Research form the College of Human Sciences.
-This brings Schools with an interest in health together creating an environment for shared research strategies and health-related training activities in terms of professional learning.
+The Schools of Psychology, Healthcare Sciences, Sports Health and Exercise Sciences, Medical Sciences, and Education and Human Development form the College of Human Sciences.
+This brings Schools with an interest in health together, creating an environment for shared research strategies and health-related training activities in terms of professional learning.